Diving in the British Virgin Islands

 Visibility hovers between 60-100 feet, but the outer reefs can push 120-feet, and the water temperature fluctuates between 78°F and 82°F. Read about BVI’s dive sites here.

 Passport and/or Visa Requirements

-ENTRY REQUIREMENTS: All U.S. citizens are required to present a passport, and do not need to obtain a visa.
-EXIT REQUIREMENTS: All persons leaving the British Virgin Islands pay a Government Departure Tax of approximately USD $20 leaving by air.
+ENTRY REQUIREMENTS: All U.S. citizens are required to present a passpor with one blank page for entry stamp.
+No visa is required.
+EXIT REQUIREMENTS: Upon departure from the British Virgin Islands, there is a Government Departure Tax of approximately $20.00 US when departing by air.

-Vaccinations are not required for entry into the British Virgin Islands.
-Check with your doctor and the Centers for Disease Control on recommended vaccinations for travel at cdc.org.
+No vaccinations are required for entry into the British Virgin Islands.
+It is recommended you check with your doctor and the Centers for Disease Control on recommended vaccinations for travel at cdc.org.

 Culture and Customs

 Probably more than any other Caribbean island, pirates and pirate lore have become an indelible part of the fabric of life in the British Virgin Islands.
 Pirates from Blackbeard to Henry Morgan, and their exploits, are celebrated in the BVI's with a strong reverence.
 There are numerous places, such as Norman and Dead Chest Island, with rumors of lost pirate gold.
 The islands also have become renowned places to sail, with many secluded and quiet coves and bays throughout to drop anchor and enjoy that certain freedom offered by sailing the whims of the wind.
 The British Virgin Islands has several bars that are only accessible by boat, too.
 Carnival is widely celebrated in late July and there are numerous festivals throughout the year that celebrate culture, music, food, heritage, and dance.